 First OLED Gaming Monitor: Alienware Made the World’s First 55-inch OLED Gaming Monitor, and it looks very nice.
 There are a ton of huge and extravagant gaming screens available, however, Alienware’s most up to date top of the line show is something different.
+Not exclusively is this thing eye-meltingly flawless, Alienware says its new screen is the initial 55-inch OLED gaming screen on the planet.

 About The Monitor